RadoTheProgrammer/pwdgen/README.md

 This is a generator of simple, strong, memorable and easy-to-type passwords.

-You can install it with `pip install pwd-gen` and use the cli version:
+You can install it with `pip install pwd-generator` and use the cli version:

 ```